 Data, Communication and New Technologies (DCT)

-- The changing nature of the social, economic and political context of data and information production, dissemination and use; core themes include the non-neutrality of metrics and algorithms that shape our understanding of society;
+- The changing nature of the social, economic and political context of data and information production, dissemination and use, looking at core themes like metrics and algorithm bias and their shaping social practices and understandings of society;

-The above challenges require interdisciplinary approaches across information science, sociology, media and communication studies, journalism, linguistics, science and technology studies.
-The pathway promotes and supports the innovative exploration of new forms of data and methodological innovation, involving syntheses of ‘interface methods’, including multimodality, discourse analysis and digital methods for social research, such as social media data mining, visual analytics and visualisation.
-It addresses the ethical challenges in researching social interaction in the new digital landscape.
+The above challenges require interdisciplinary approaches across information science, sociology, media and communication studies, journalism, linguistics, geography and science and technology studies.
+The pathway is particularly keen on supporting methodological innovation, offering advanced training in digital methods for social research, such as social media data mining, practice oriented digital hacking, visual methods and critical approaches to big data.
+It also provides expert training in social media research ethics.